Site engineering is a technical role which involves surveying and setting out levels of a site to enable accurate production of the building designs

 You will need to show evidence of the following:

-- communication skills, written and oral, with the ability to liaise effectively with a range of other professionals, e.g. construction managers, quantity surveyors, subcontractors, architects, designers, other engineers;
+- communication skills, written and oral, with the ability to liaise effectively with a range of other professionals, such as construction managers, quantity surveyors, subcontractors, architects, designers, other engineers

-Public sector organisations, such as transport authorities, water, gas and electrical supply companies, may also recruit their own resident site engineers.
+- public sector organisations - such as transport authorities, water, gas and electrical supply companies

 Look for job vacancies at: